Denise Bidot Turns This Unexpected Accessory Into a Bikini Top for Fabulous ‘Fit

 Denise Bidot / John Parra/Getty Images for Sports Illustrated

 In an eight-slide carousel, the model used a sky blue scarf as an impromptu halter top, knotting its center and tying its ends around her neck.
-She paired the statement top with a classic denim mini skirt—which she kept unbuttoned—black sandals and oversized hoops.
+She paired the statement top with a light-washed denim mini skirt ($65) from HYPEACH—which she kept unbuttoned—and completed the look with black sandals and oversized hoops.

-“hi you’re hot, can i be you?,” fellow rookie, Ming Lee Simmons, questioned.
+“hi you’re hot, can i be you?” fellow SI Swimsuit model Ming Lee Simmons questioned.

 “I hate that I can’t like this moreeeeee,” another commenter exclaimed.

-The 39-year-old is not shy about breaking barriers—in her personal style and in her profession.
-As the first Latina plus-size model to walk in New York Fashion Week, and the first plus-size model to walk for straight-size brands on the same catwalk, the Miami, Florida native is a trailblazer.
+The 39-year-old is not shy about breaking barriers in her personal style and her profession.
+As the first Latina plus-size model to walk in New York Fashion Week and the first plus-size model to walk for straight-size brands on the same catwalk, the Miami, Fla., native is a trailblazer.

 “There was a handful of [plus-size models] back in the day, and there’s a big pool right now,” Bidot told PEOPLE in 2015.
 “It’s nice to see.
 I think there’s room for everyone.
 A lot of girls get caught up looking at what other people are doing.
 You’ve just got to stay in your lane.
 You’ve just got to go forward and know that whatever is meant for you is going to come your way.”